Keith Eric Benson

 About Keith

-Benson’s areas of expertise are in urban schooling and critical pedagogies, urban education reform policy, and school choice within contemporary urban redevelopment.
+Benson has taught in Camden City public schools for fourteen years prior to being elected to the presidency of the Camden Education Association and is primarily interested in topics related to urban schooling and critical pedagogies, urban education reform policy, and school choice within contemporary urban redevelopment.
 Further, within a standpoint theory framework, he is also very interested in eliciting and highlighting the voices of forgotten urban community members impacted by both urban redevelopment and the education reforms that accompany it.
-Additionally, as an urban education researcher and activist, he is an active member of local activist civic groups Save Camden Public Schools, Black Lives Matter-Camden, New Jersey Communities United and the Camden County NAACP.

 In the News